Zackory/stretch3_moveit2/README.md

 This library has been tested on ROS Humble

 ## Installation
 First we install MoveIt 2 and moveitpy.
-We need to build from source since it doesn't come with Humble prebuilt.
+We need to build from source.
 This can take about 30 minutes.
 ```bash
 sudo apt remove ros-$ROS_DISTRO-moveit*
 mkdir -p ~/moveit2/ws_moveit2/src